AcutusMens/gcdproj/README.md

 ## Requirement 4:

 This is fulfilled by reading in features.txt and using the resulting vector as column headers for X_train / X_test.
 We add "subject" and "activity" as column headers for subject_train / subject_test and y_train / y_test pieces respectively as you can see in the diagram above.
+I did not change any names from features.txt because these are about as descriptive as can be.

 ## Requirement 2: